-A dozen of New Jersey's most inspiring unsung heroes were recognized for their compassion and concern for others when they were named as recipients of the 2017 Russ Berrie Making a Difference Award.
+Ten of New Jersey's most inspiring unsung heroes were recognized for their outstanding work on behalf of others when they were named as recipients of the 2019 Russ Berrie Making a Difference Award.
 The top prize, of $50,000, went to Fraidy Reiss of Westfield, whose organization Unchained At Last has helped women in New Jersey and across the Unites States resist and escape forced marriages and rebuild their lives.
-The 23nd annual awards, accompanied by cash prizes ranging from $5,000 to $50,000, were announced at a ceremony at Ramapo College.
+The 23nd annual awards, accompanied by cash prizes ranging from $7,500 to $50,000, were announced at a May 3 ceremony at Ramapo College.
 Read more about this year’s incredible winners here.